When you were a teenager, you likely spent some time in front of a mirror, staring at something you knew was about to appear on your face.

 First, you notice a bump forming just above your lip.
 Or maybe it’s on your chin or your nose.
 Then you feel a pus-filled whitehead forming and you can’t wait to pop the heck out of it.
 Surely you’ve popped a pimple or two in your life, and may even still do it as an adult.
 But dermatologists say that you should resist the urge.

 That’s because popping pimples can leave you with scars, or worse, an infection.
 When you pop a pimple, you’re actually tearing open your skin in the process.
-You’re also introducing bacteria from your hands into the open wound, which can therefore become infected, leave a permanent scar, or make you very ill.
+You’re also introducing bacteria from your hands into the open wound, which can then become infected, leave a permanent scar, or make you very ill.

 It’s because these veins around the nose, mouth and eyes are so close to the brain that bacteria introduced to your face basically gives those bacteria free rein to wreak havoc.
 A cut on your finger wouldn’t necessarily be quite as dangerous.

-Oh, and one last thing.
-Don’t pick your nose.
-As gross as it may sound to some, it’s practically a job for others (like that guy sitting in the car to the right of mine at the red light the other day).
-And picking your nose can introduce the same bacteria to your brain just as fast as popping a pimple can.
+And finally, don’t pick your nose.
+If you must dislodge something from your nose, use a tissue.
+Picking your nose can introduce the same bacteria to your brain just as fast as popping a pimple can.
 So stay healthy, and keep your hands off of your face.

 Editor's note: This story has been updated since it was originally published in August 2013.